Neophytos Rodinos: Missionary and educational work

-Rodinos went to Poland and at the following years he was ordained a priest by a Uniate Ruthenian bishop.
-In 1620 he visited various Greek regions in the Ottoman Empire and then settled in Sicily, where he taught Greek at Mezzojuso (1622-1625).
-Meanwhile, he was sent to Apulia, southern Italy for missionary work and returned to Rome in 1629.
-He visited Neaples frequently (at 1630, 1643, 1645 and 1655) where he taught Greek at the local University, being at the same time the parish priest of the Neapolitan Greek Orthodox Church.
+Rodinos went to Poland and in the following years was ordained a priest by a bishop of the Ruthenian Uniate Church.
+In 1620, he visited various Greek regions in the Ottoman Empire, settling in Sicily, where he taught Greek at Mezzojuso from 1622 to 1625.
+He was then sent to Apulia for missionary work, and returned to Rome in 1629.
+He visited Naples frequently (in 1630, 1643, 1645, and 1655), where he taught Greek at the University of Naples Federico II while being the parish priest of the Neapolitan Greek Orthodox Church.

 Other stations in his life were Patmos and Ainos.
-Additionally based on autobiographic accounts he also visited the Sinai Peninsula and Alexandria, Egypt.
+Based on autobiographical accounts, he also visited the Sinai Peninsula and Alexandria, Egypt.

-During c.
-1628 to 1648 he developed missionary activity in Ottoman ruled areas and especially Epirus.
-Rodinos used the vernacular Greek speech during the proselitizing missions.
-He visited the region four to five timed during this period.
+Approximately between 1628 and 1648 he developed missionary activity in Ottoman ruled areas, especially in Epirus.
+Rodinos used the vernacular Greek speech during his proselytizing missions.
+He visited the region four to five times during this period.

-In general, he went through area's of Epirus (today's southern Albania and northwestern Greece) such as Himarë, Ioannina, Pogoniani, trying to set up schools and undertaking educational work.
+In general, he went through areas of Epirus (today's southern Albania and northwestern Greece) such as Himarë, Ioannina, Pogoniani, trying to set up schools and undertaking educational work.
 Rodinos unsuccessfully attempted to found a school in Ioannina.
-Though various contradicting accounts about Rodinos' foundation of educational institutions exist modern scholarship agrees that in 1627 he founded a school in Himara as part of his mission.
-This was the first Catholic school in southern Albania.
+Though various contradicting accounts about Rodinos's foundation of educational institutions exist, modern scholarship agrees that in 1627 he founded a school in Himarë as part of his mission, the first Catholic school in southern Albania.
 Lessons were taught in the Greek language there.
 Rodinos also passed through Nivicë, Albania, where he founded a school in 1648.
-Rodinos was also assisted by other Cypriot missionaries especially in Himarë such as Athanasios Konstantzos, Kalimeras and Ioannis Chrysadifas who were also active in various Greek inhabited regions.
-In 1639, while in Himarë, Rodinos reported to the Catholic mission that he planned to translate liturgical books in Albanian and in the region Rodinos was assisted by a priest who spoke Albanian.
+Rodinos was assisted by other Cypriot missionaries especially in Himarë such as Athanasios Konstantzos, Kalimeras, and Ioannis Chrysadifas, who were also active in various Greek-inhabited regions.

+In 1639, while in Himarë, Rodinos reported to the Catholic mission that he planned to translate liturgical books in Albanian, assisted by an Albanian-speaking priest.
 His missionary work gained popularity and he was targeted by the Greek Orthodox bishop of Ioannina.
-The suffragan Orthodox bishop of Himara was ordered to use all possible means to stop Catholic missionary work.
+The suffragan Orthodox bishop of Himarë was ordered to use all possible means to stop Catholic missionary work.
 Greek Orthodox priests attacked and excommunicated those who were drawn to Catholic missionaries.
 Rodinos reported in 1642 that his life was in danger in a very hostile environment.